 Abstract

 This article explores the growing field of subjective inequality, addressing the limitations of prior social justice research, which often employed unsystematic approaches or focused narrowly on population-level attitudes.
-Using a tripartite analytical strategy on ISSP data from the U.S., we model attitudes towards economic inequality as a network of interacting cognitive evaluations, revealing a small-world structure.
+Using a tripartite analytical strategy on ISSP data from the U.S., we model attitudes towards economic inequality as a belief system, wich is a network of interacting cognitive evaluations, that reveals a small-world structure.
 Central to this network are the perception of income inequality and support for public redistribution.
-Additionally, we estimate how anger towards inequality impacts this network, using a moderated model to demonstrate that anger significantly influences nearly one-third of the network's connections.
+Additionally, we estimate how anger towards inequality impacts this belief system, using a moderated network model to demonstrate that anger significantly influences nearly one-third of the network's ties.
 Lastly, by simulating changes in attitude, we find that modifications at the network's central nodes lead to more significant overall shifts than those at its periphery.
 This comprehensive approach provides nuanced insights into the complex dynamics of public opinion on inequality.

 1. Introduction